BRG-McMasterU/Info/README.md

 - Use of any of the digital assets contained in this repository must be properly cited.
 - More?
 ## Internal Rules
-- Any incomplete code must include a clearly visibile Work-in-Progress (WIP) descritpor.
+- Any incomplete code must include a clearly visibile Work-in-Progress (WIP) descriptor.
+- Forking of private repositories is only allowed with explicit perimission of Dr. Jonathan Bradley (**see contact below**).

 # Contacts
 ## Repository Administrator